openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

             --instance_info ks_template=<URL>

-If you do choose to use a liveimg with a customized template, or if you wish to use the stock template with a liveimg, you will need to provide parameter.
+If you do choose to use a liveimg with a customized template, or if you wish to use the stock template with a liveimg, you will need to provide this setting.

 .. code-block:: shell

         baremetal node set <node> \
-            --instance_info liveimg_url=<URL>
+            --instance_info image_info=<URL>

 .. warning::
    This is required if you do *not* utilize a customised template.
 As in use